protontypes/open-sustainable-technology/README.md

 - [NEMO](https://github.com/bje-/NEMO) - The National Electricity Market Optimizer is a chronological dispatch model for testing and optimizing different portfolios of conventional and renewable electricity generation technologies.

 ### Energy Data Accessibility and Integration

+> **What?** Platforms and tools that facilitate energy data access and use.

+> **How?** These tools help access, standardize, and clean energy data, and provide API endpoints for regional and national scales.

 - [OpenNEM](https://github.com/opennem/opennem-fe) - Aims to make the wealth of public Australian Electricity Market data more accessible to a wider audience.
 - [The Public Utility Data Liberation Project](https://github.com/catalyst-cooperative/pudl) - Makes the US' energy data easier to access and use.
 - [Open Data Access Tools](https://github.com/openEDI/open-data-access-tools) - Aims to improve and automate access to high-value energy datasets across the U.S. Department of Energy's programs, offices, and national laboratories, and help researchers and industry to accelerate analysis and advance innovation.